 - Office containers;

 - Storage areas for equipment;

 - Parking areas;

 - Bathroom and waste collection facilities;

-- Equipment for power generation (temporary diesel generators);
+- Equipment for power generation;

 - Communications equipment; and

 - Other miscellaneous small items as required.

 The location of the laydown areas is shown in the following figure.

 TCWA POWER Igl